APPFL/APPFL/docs/tutorials/examples_vit_finetuning.rst

 From centralized to federated learning
 --------------------------------------

-To move from centralized learning to fedearated learning, the following additional components are needed
+To move from centralized learning to federated learning, the following additional components are needed

 - Exchanged parameters: What parameters are exchanged between the server and clients for aggregation purposes.
 - Aggregation algorithms: How the parameters are aggregated.